 What is a Heritage Agreement?

-If you enter into a Heritage Agreement, you may be released from some rates and taxes on the agreement land.
-Only areas identified in the Agreement or Registered Plan as Heritage Agreement areas can receive a reduced rate.
-The rate reduction is calculated by the State Valuation Office and varies from property to property across the state.
+Properties identified in the Agreement or Registered Plan as Heritage Agreement areas can receive a reduced valuation and subsequent reduction in particular rates and taxes.
+The reduction is based on property valuations made by the State Valuation Office and varies between properties across the State.

 How to apply